tuhh-softsec/LLMSecEval/Code Generation/README.md

 # Functionality
 The web application offers several options for handling requests to and from the OpenAI-API.

-Currently, three Features are enabled:
+Currently, three features are enabled:

    1. Single Prompt
       + For generating code from NL description one prompt at a time